-Students intending to seek licensure in a state other than Virginia after graduation are required to know the licensure requirements in the state where they will seek licensure because a state's fieldwork course hours and supervisory requirements may differ from Virginia.
-When there is a difference, students must complete the greater amount or coursework required by the state in which they intend to seek licensure (e.g., more hours of fieldwork experience or additional/specific courses).
-More information about state licensure board regulations can be found at the NBCC Directory.
+Students intending to seek licensure in a state other than Virginia after graduation are required to know their state(s) licensure requirements where they will seek licensure because a state's fieldwork course hours and supervisory requirements may differ from Virginia.
+When there is a difference, students must complete the greater amount: Liberty University or the state (e.g., Florida requires 1000 hours of fieldwork experience and CA requires additional classes).
+More information about state licensure board regulations can be found at https://amftrb.org/state-requirements/.